National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/modeling/README.md

     to produce the predicted values and errors, then graphs them.

-1. Create a new transform and follow the same steps as `m_covid_moderate_1`, but use the following code:
+1. Create a new transform and follow the same steps as `m_covid_moderate_1`, but use the following code.
+    This transform is pretty advanced so we won't go into details, but I wanted to show a high-end product that's possible with these tools.

     ```r
     m_covid_moderate_2b <- function(pt_parquet) {